 Phinda is a 50,000 acre game reserve on South Africa’s east coast in the heart of Zulu-land.
-The diversity that this reserve has to offer is unparalleled throughout the whole of Africa; it boasts 7 completely distinct habitats, including a section of the incredibly rare Dry Sand Forest home to a number of endemic birds and mammals.
+The diversity that this reserve has to offer is unparalleled throughout the whole of Africa; it boasts 7 completely distinct habitats, including a section of the incredibly rare Dry Sand Forest which is home to a number of endemic birds and mammals.

 The north of the reserve is where the rare and ancient Sand Forest can be found, a really remarkable thing to see and spend some time in.
+This is where the seventeen-room Forest Lodge is based and is perfect for keen birders, families and couples.
 The north also has a large and very open marshland where there is some great game viewing, in particular of cheetah.

 The South of Phinda, and much of the West, is more similar to what you’d expect to see in the Sabi Sands, however it does have some unique floodplains and mountainous areas.
 Phinda Mountain Lodge is the biggest lodge at Phinda with twenty-six rooms and is perfect for families and larger groups of friends.
 For couples and honeymooners looking to escape the crowds, Rock in the South or Zuka Lodge in the West are both small and intimate (six and four rooms repectively).
 Their child restriction policies also help to make these the perfect lodges for a peaceful and tranquil stay and Zuka is perfect for groups or families who want a great value lodge to take exclusively.

 For a summary of the Best places to stay in Phinda